 The National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care (Office of Minority Health, n.d.) are intended to advance health equity, improve quality, and help eliminate health care disparities by providing a blueprint for individuals and health care organizations to implement culturally and linguistically appropriate services.
 Although these guidelines are not federal law, they are recommended by the U.S. Department of Health and Human Services, Office of Minority Health.
 With regards to communications and language assistance, the CLAS standards seek to

-Although providing services to linguistically diverse individuals may require the assistance of trained interpreters or other bilingual professionals, it is the responsibility of the professional to understand the influence of issues related to cultural and linguistic diversity (e.g., second language acquisition, dialectal differences, bilingualism).
-Ultimately, the professional is responsible for the appropriate diagnosis and treatment/management of communication disorders, as well as of swallowing and balance disorders.
-(ASHA, 2017, Guidance section, Principle of Ethics I, Rule F, para 3)
+Although providing services to linguistically diverse individuals may require the assistance of trained interpreters or other multilingual professionals, it is the responsibility of the professional to understand the influence of issues related to cultural and linguistic diversity (e.g., second language acquisition, dialectal differences, multilingualism).
+Ultimately, the professional is responsible for the appropriate diagnosis and treatment/management of communication disorders, communication differences, communication disorders within communication differences, as well as of swallowing and balance disorders.

 Periodically, the Board of Ethics develops Issues in Ethics Statements when further clarification and guidance are needed to assist in ethical service delivery.
 The Issues in Ethics statement, Cultural and Linguistic Competence, specifically addresses the use of interpreters for the provision of services (ASHA, 2017).

 Case studies may serve to illustrate the complex decision-making process, as clinicians strive to provide the most appropriate services to individuals who do not use spoken English in the home.